Outline of the Book of Mormon

 The following outline is provided as an overview of and topical guide to the Book of Mormon:

-The Book of Mormon is a sacred text of the Latter Day Saint movement, which adherents believe contains writings of ancient prophets who lived on the American continent from approximately 2200 BC to AD 421.
+The Book of Mormon is a sacred text of the Latter Day Saint movement, which adherents believe contains the writings of ancient prophets who lived on the American continent from approximately 2200 BC to AD 421.
 It was first published in March 1830 by Joseph Smith as The Book of Mormon: An Account Written by the Hand of Mormon upon Plates Taken from the Plates of Nephi.

-What type of thing is the Book of Mormon?
+Classification of the Book of Mormon

 The Book of Mormon can be described as all of the following: